Global regularity results for non-homogeneous growth fractional problems: H older continuity results

-this implies that
+This implies that

 which is similar to \eqref{eq34}, with $t=p-1$.
-Multiplying both the sides of the above expression by $\bar{\varsigma}:=\varsigma/2^\frac{2-p}{p-1}$, we can employ corollary \ref{corweakharn}.
-Then, the rest of the proof follows exactly similar as before with $\bar{\varsigma}$ in place of $\varsigma$.
+Multiplying both the sides of the above expression by $\bar{\varsigma}:=\varsigma/2^\frac{2-p}{p-1}$, we can employ Corollary \ref{corweakharn}.
+Then, the rest of the proof follows similarly as before with $\bar{\varsigma}$ in place of $\varsigma$.
 This completes the proof of the theorem.\QED

 \textbf{Proof of Corollary \ref{bdryreg}}: The proof follows by using the boundary behavior of the solution, given by \cite[Proposition 3.11]{JDS2}, and the interior regularity result of Theorem \ref{intreg}.
 For details, see the proof of \cite[Theorem 1.1]{iann}. \QED